uqlibrary/technology-training/R/tidyverse_next_steps/tidyverse_next_steps.md

 Better than having the same code repeated 11 times!

 We allocate space in the expected **output** first (more efficient).
-We then specify the **sequence** for the loop, and put what we want to iterate in the **body**.
+We then specify the **sequence** for the loop, and put what we want to iterate in the loop **body**.

 The apply family in base R is handy, but the purrr functions are easiers to learn because they are more consistent.

-Here's our third option: purrr offers several functions to iterate functions over elements in a vector or a list.
+Here's our third option: purrr offers several tools to iterate functions over elements in a vector or a list.

 ### The map family